 Development & Comms

 Megan received both her Bachelors and Masters from Texas A&M. She has experience working as an Individual Giving Coordinator for the Hermann Park Conservancy and Community Relations / Event Manager for Kendra Scott.
-She specializes in donor relations, but she also has experience with event coordination, marketing, and social media.
+She specializes in donor relations and fundraising, but she also has experience with event coordination, marketing, and social media.
 Megan and her husband, Calvin, are currently in process to become certified foster parents.